 Bonus Tips for Doing the Good Morning Exercise

 “The three key things to performing this move correctly are to engage your core, to keep your back flat, and to initiate the movement by pushing your hips back, ” Thieme says.
 To achieve that last tip, it helps to imagine that you’re closing a door with your butt.
-“There should only be a very slight bend in your knees, and you should never feel as if you’re ‘bending over,” which will throw you off ballance,” he adds.
+“There should only be a very slight bend in your knees, and you should never feel as if you’re ‘bending over,” which will throw you off balance,” he adds.
 “The key is to hinge forward at the waist as you push your butt/hips back.
-Also, never lower your torso until it’s parallel to the floor—you want to stop about 15 degrees above parallel.”
+Also, never lower your torso until it’s parallel to the floor — you want to stop about 15 degrees above parallel.”